Answer to Question #11382 Submitted to "Ask the Experts"

 In 1972, I received a radioactive iodine test because I was having seizures.
 Afterwards it was discovered that I had been two months pregnant at the time of the test.
 I was given the choice to have an abortion but chose not to.
 My son grew up healthy but at the age of 38 he developed a glioblastoma Grade IV brain cancer.
 Is it possible that the iodine test contributed to this?

 The types of cancers that may be associated with ionizing radiation exposure are a small percent of all the different types of cancer that we may develop in a lifetime.
 The gamma-ray radiation that comes from iodine testing, used to look at possible thyroid conditions, is a source of radiation.
-Glioblastoma brain cancer is not one of the types of cancer associated with radiation exposure.
+Glioblastoma brain cancer is one of the types of cancer rarely associated with radiation exposure.
 Additionally, the few types of cancers that may be linked to radiation should appear sooner than 20 years after the exposure, and those exposed while still in the womb have lower risks than those exposed during childhood.

 The types of cancer that may be associated with radiation exposure are listed by the American Cancer Society which states: